Thanks for sending through the link for the photos - they're absolutely brilliant and we're having a job choosing which ones to have!

 Outside Wokefield Park enjoys large grounds and lawns plus a big lake surrounded by mature trees.
 The rear of the building has a light Mediterranean feel to it with its raised terraces.
 In very bright sunshine shaded areas suitable for the best quality portrait photography are in short supply but its worthwhile hunting these out.
 The flower beds would benefit from a greater volume and variety of plants and shrubs but that is the case at most corporate rather than privately owned wedding venues.

-The first photo below shows the instantly recognisable rear of Wokefield Park.
+The first photo below shows the instantly recognisable rear of the Wokefield Estate.
 A wide gravel walkway extends the length of the building - great news for the ladies in heels if the weather is too damp to use the lawns!
 The steps on the far left of the photo are a good location to shoot small groups as the participants can be staggered on the steps to ensure everyone is visible.

 The main entrance at the front of Wokefield Park's Mansion House lends itself well to formal posed wedding photos as in the next photo in which we see the bride and groom with their vintage wedding car: